-4. Appointment and approval of PhD (i.e., dissertation) committee.
-Students must have their committees formed and officially approved prior to defense and completion of the comprehensive exam.
+- 4. Appointment and approval of PhD (i.e., dissertation) committee.
+Students are responsible for choosing a dissertation committee chair and the additional committee members.
+Students must have their committees formed and officially approved prior to the drafting and defense of the comprehensive exam.
 Students should set the goal for forming their committee by May 30 following the end of spring semester 5 (the end of the second academic year after coursework is completed).
 Committee appointments require the approval of the PhD program director and review by the Graduate School.
 On the Graduate School forms for the PhD committee, the required signature of "Department Head" refers to the PhD program director at the College of Social Work.
 See details in the "Student PhD Committee Composition and Procedures" section further below.
-Please seek assistance from the program assistant when completing the dissertation committee form (or any forms required for the program).

-- 5. Commencement of SW600.
+Please seek assistance from the program assistant when completing the dissertation committee form (or any forms required for the program). - 5.
+Commencement of SW600.
 The student should begin taking SW600 (dissertation hours) once ready to start work toward the comprehensive exam.
 Once a student begins registering solely for SW600 (usually during summer semester 6), registration must be continuous (for a minimum of 6 hours per semester for students on the GRA, and 3 hours per semester for students phased off the GRA), including summers, until the dissertation is completed unless the student requests a leave of absence.
-A leave of absence may be granted only for semesters during which the student will not be using University facilities. - 6.
+A leave of absence may be granted only for semesters during which the student will not be using University facilities.
+Students must complete a minimum of 24 total hours of SW 600 in order to graduate, so each student is responsible for deciding how to divide up the SW 600 hours to ensure this minimum is reached before the expected graduation date. - 6.
 Passing of the comprehensive examination (scholarly paper, dissertation proposal and presentation).
 The defense of the comprehensive examination, which also incorporates the student's dissertation proposal defense, should be completed only after all required coursework and electives have been successfully completed.
-The College requires that that defense and acceptance of the comprehensive exam/dissertation proposal occur prior to beginning actual work on the dissertation research itself.
-To document the passing of the comprehensive exam and dissertation proposal defense, the committee chair and student should send an email to the PhD program director and copy the program assistant.
+Students may begin work on the comprehensive exam as early as during spring semester 5, but those who begin early must have a committee in place prior to initiating the comprehensive exam draft.
+The College requires that that defense and acceptance of the comprehensive exam/dissertation proposal occur prior to beginning actual work on the dissertation proposal defense, the committee chair and student should send an email to the PhD program director and copy the program assistant.
 The email should confirm that the student has passed the comprehensive exam and the dissertation proposal defense.
 This email will be placed in the student's file by the program assistant.